leota0608/CS-30-Final-Project/development.md

 ## Coding preparation
 The classes and external files in the program will be explained as the following, taking Game 1 as an example.
 ### Classes
-The code will achieve a game between a human player and one of more robot using rule based algorithms.
-Some possible classes and external files:
-- `Player` class and external file: this class will include some basic moves a player would need, such as drawing cards, and data like `health`, `name` and `hadncards`.
-- `Bot` class and external file: this class will be a `children class` of the Player class, having new methods like evluateing moves, making decision on it self on what card to play.
-- `Format` external file: this file will include functions or classes to improve UI, such as makign new lines, outputing card shapes...
-- `Deck` class and external file: this class will be stroing all the cards.
-It will have methods like randomizing  cards, and drawing a certain number of cards.
-- `Card` class and external file: this class have attributes like [card types](#types-of-cards) and card name
-- `Choose` class: this class will handle all user inputs, including exceptions, confirmation, and checking input range.
-- `Main` class: this class will run the game.

 <br><br>